 Santa Reparata International School of Art in Florence, Italy

 Over the past 45 years, Santa Reparata International School of Art (SRISA) has become one of the top art and design schools in Italy.
-SRISA’s highly personalized instruction and experiential learning conforms to the expectations and requirements of an American university curriculum.
+SRISA’s highly personalized instruction and experiential learning conform to the expectations and requirements of an American university curriculum.

-SRISA offers accredited programs of study including: academic year, semester, and summer study abroad; Post-Baccalaureate Certificates; and internships.
+SRISA offers accredited programs of study including academic year, semester, and summer study abroad; Post-Baccalaureate Certificates; and internships.
 Courses are taught in the English language.
 Additionally, SRISA hosts a multitude of Faculty-Led and Customized programs throughout the year.

 The SRISA academic program is enhanced with extra-curricular activities, art exhibits, field trips, cultural seminars, beyond-the-classroom learning, guest lecturers, museum visits, student art shows, fashion shows, and more.

 - SRISA was originally founded as the Santa Reparata Graphic Art Centre in 1970 by artists Dennis Olsen, Giuseppe Gatuso, and Michael Schnor.